Navigation

 Adult Prosecution

-Teams in this division handle felony crimes against person and gang cases.
+Teams in this division handle felony crimes against persons.
 Law clerks receive assignments directly from attorneys on a variety of legal issues related to criminal and constitutional law.
 Law clerks’ primary responsibilities are legal research and writing.
-Law clerks have an opportunity to gain court experience under the supervision of an attorney by participating in various court proceedings including the COAT calendar and other legal hearings.
+Law clerks have an opportunity to gain court experience under the supervision of an attorney by participating in various court proceedings, including the municipal County Attorney (COAT) calendar and other legal hearings.

 Community Prosecution

 Attorneys in this division handle property and drug cases.
-Law clerks are assigned work on a rotating basis from requesting attorneys.
+This division also includes the Emerging Adults team which handles cases for people aged 18 to 25 years.
+Law clerks are assigned to work on a rotating basis from requesting attorneys.
 Law clerks’ primary responsibilities are legal research and writing.
-Law clerks her also have an opportunity to participate in the municipal COAT calendar and other legal hearings.
+Law clerks have an opportunity to gain court experience under the supervision of an attorney by participating in various court proceedings, including the municipal County Attorney (COAT) calendar and other legal hearings.

-Teams in this division prosecute all crimes committed by juveniles from traffic offenses to murder.
+Teams in this division prosecute all crimes committed by juveniles, from traffic offenses to murder.
 Law clerks receive assignment requests directly from attorneys.
-JPD law clerk responsibilities will include legal research and writing, citation processing, and staffing the serious traffic and expungement calendars.
-JPD law clerks will have other opportunities for courtroom experience through direct case work with attorneys based on assignments.
+YPD law clerk responsibilities include legal research and writing, citation processing, and staffing the Juvenile Serious Traffic and expungement calendars.
+Law clerks will have other opportunities for courtroom experience through direct case work with attorneys based on assignments.

 Civil Divisions

-This division handles legal matters related to civil commitment, adult protection, and economic assistance appeals related to these matters.
+This division handles legal matters related to civil commitment, adult protection, and economic assistance appeals related to those matters.
 Law clerks’ primary duties are legal research and writing.
-They draft appellate briefs and petitions for “sexually dangerous person” civil commitments.
-Law clerks also review and organize records for complex commitment cases including “mentally ill and dangerous cases.”
-Additionally they assist attorneys with court appearances in mental illness and chemical dependency commitments.
-Law clerks can also participate in the municipal County Attorney COAT calendar.
+Clerks draft appellate briefs and petitions for “sexually dangerous person” civil commitments.
+Law clerks also review and organize records for complex commitment cases, including “mentally ill and dangerous” cases.
+Additionally, they assist attorneys with court appearances in mental illness and chemical dependency commitments.

 Civil

-The Civil Division of the Hennepin County Attorney’s Office provides a full range of legal services for the County of Hennepin, including legal advice and representation to its various departments and elected officials.
+This division provides a full range of legal services for Hennepin County, including legal advice and representation to its various departments and elected officials.
 Law clerks in the Civil Division support attorneys by conducting legal research and writing memoranda.
 Clerks must collaborate with attorneys and support staff within the division and may also interact with clients.
-Clerks are assigned to work with a team of attorneys and are expected to attend team meetings and trainings.
-Additionally, all clerks have the opportunity to participate in the municipal County Attorney COAT calendar.
+Clerks are assigned work with a team of attorneys and are expected to attend team meetings and trainings.

 Application process